z-l-p/filmless-simple/README.md

 Tip for macOS Terminal users: You can get an absolute path to any file by simply dragging it into Terminal.
 Type "sh scripts/export " including the space at the end and then drag your video into Terminal and hit enter.
 Voilà.

-This will export the video in a *high quality* .png sequence to a folder on your Desktop in a folder named "frames".
+This will export the video in a *high quality* .png sequence to the data folder in your filmless_processing sketch in a folder named "frames".
 This is the default directory that the `filmless_processing.pde` sketch will look for an image sequence.
-If your video contained any audio, it will be exported to a mono file named "audio.wav" in the "audio" folder now on your desktop.
+If your video contained any audio, it will be exported to a mono file named "audio.wav" in the "audio" folder now in the "audio" folder, next to "frames".
 Otherwise you may see an error message in your terminal telling you that it couldn't find a stream.
 Not to worry.

 You don't need to use this script to export your video to image sequences.
 You can use the application of choice to create your image sequences for the Processing sketch.
 This script simply lets you do that from the command line without opening up an NLE or media export program.